mantidproject/documents/Design/AlignDetectors_MoreRework.md

 Proposed Solution
 =================

-Modify ConvertUnits so it can incorporate diffractometer constants in its unit conversion from TOF to d spacing and vice versa.
+Modify ConvertUnits so it can incorporate calibrated diffractometer constants in its unit conversion from TOF to d spacing and vice versa.

 Store the "per detector" diffractometer constants in the instrument parameter map once they are applied to a workspace.
 A similar approach is already used to store the efixed values for indirect instruments (see ConvertUnits::getDetectorValues).
 This would mean that if a workspace is saved to a Nexus file, the diffractometer constants would also be saved.